cybriz/flutter_todo_list/README.md

 - flutter run

 ## Concepts
+- Kiwi for inversion of control(ioC) pattern in flutter.
 - Lint for code to ensure high code quality and reduce the likelihood that changes inadvertently break something.
 - Provider for simple state management.
 - Stream builder for reactive data.